jat255/fit_file_uploader/README.md

 which is used for suggested workouts and other stuff.
 By changing the FIT file to appear to come from a Garmin device, those features will be should be enabled.

+## Contributors

+- @jat255: Primary author
+- @benjmarshall: bug fixes, monitor mode, and other improvements

 ## Installation

-Required Python 3.12.
-If your system python is older than that, I recommend using [pyenv](https://github.com/pyenv/pyenv) to manage locally installed versions.
+Requires Python 3.12.
+If your system python is older than that, [pyenv](https://github.com/pyenv/pyenv) can be used to manage locally installed versions.

+This script should work cross-platform on Windows, MacOS, or Linux, though it is primarily developed on Linux, so it's possible there are some cross-platform bugs.

 It's probably best to create a new virtual environment: